When ‘Playing Doctor’ Requires A Diagnosis

 For kids, the penis and the vulva are just curiosities.

-Putting a name to it — “experimenting” or “playing doctor” — doesn’t make the experience of happening on a young child showing another young child his or her genitals less shocking.
+Putting a name to it — “experimenting” or “playing doctor” — doesn’t make the experience of happening on a young child showing another young child their genitals less shocking.
 The sudden exposure to child nudity is a surprise, sure, but then there’s the panic around sexuality and the generalized cultural nervousness about private parts.
 As if that weren’t enough, there’s often another parent involved and inevitably that parent has the opposite reaction to the biggest little reveal.
 It’s a lot to handle but, fortunately, the current scholarly advice on handling show and tell is very simple and easy to remember: Turn around and walk away.